 Don’t forget tax scams

-With tax season creeping up, expect an increase in fraudsters posing as Canada Revenue Agency or Service Canada employees.
+During tax season, expect an increase in fraudsters posing as Canada Revenue Agency or Service Canada employees.
 They may claim that you have a compromised SIN number, an outstanding case against you, owe back taxes, have unpaid balances or have even committed a financial crime.

 The fraudsters may threaten that if you do not speak to them immediately, you’ll be arrested, fined or deported.
 They may also request payment via money service businesses, prepaid cards and gift cards (iTunes, Google Play or Steam cards) or even Bitcoin.
 While this can be shocking and scary, do not take the bait.